Shel Gives GREAT Talks on Green and Ethical Business Success—Have Him Address Your Group

 Green, ethical businesses are actually better positioned for long-term success than their less socially conscious competitors—IF they understand how to market and position themselves properly.
 Conventional wisdom may say that these businesses succeed in spite of their commitment to higher goals, but Shel Horowitz offers the “business heresy” that these businesses succeed precisely because of their commitment to environmental and social good.

 Using examples ranging from the Fortune 100 to solopreneurs, Shel brings this powerful message to audiences across the United States and internationally.

-As a world leader and bestselling author in the green and ethical business sphere, Shel recognizes that different audiences will relate to this message in different ways.
+As a world leader and bestselling author in the green and ethical business sphere, quoted frequently in major media, Shel recognizes that different audiences will relate to this message in different ways.
 Thus, the range of presentation titles allows flexibility so that your particular audience will learn, understand, and presumably implement the best business practices for green and ethical business success in the 21st century.

 Below, you’ll find many possible presentation titles and descriptions, as well as videos, testimonials, and more.
 Please click here to discuss your meeting format, needs, and possible dates with Shel.